Settings

 Final: [16, -16]

-• ParticleData: Here the user can set various particle properties such as mass and width.
+• ParticleData: The user can set various particle properties such as mass and width.
 Note it is expected of the user to set a consistent input scheme.
 The particles are identified using the corresponding PDG number

 ParticleData: